Livio Zambeccari: Shorter exile: 1849-1854

-By the early summer of 1849, as the Austrian systematically rapidly recovered the rebel cities one after another, it was clear that viewed as a war of independence, the Italian uprisings of 1848/49 had failed.
+By the early summer of 1849, as the Austrians systematically rapidly recovered the rebel cities one after another, it was clear that viewed as a war of independence, the Italian uprisings of 1848/49 had failed.
 On 21 June 1849, after nearly a month of heavy artillery bombardment, Ancona formally surrendered, one of the last cities to do so.
 Zambeccari had been permitted to leave the previous day.
 Like many of the risorgimento activists of the '48 generation, he now made his way to Corfu, which had been a designated "British protectorate" since 1815.
 Daniele Manin and Niccolò Tommaseo were among his more distinguished fellow exiles.
 As Italian war refugees continued to arrive on the island Zambeccari set about trying to set up a committee to deal with the basic needs of the patriots.
 His incessant organisational activities aroused the suspicion of the British authorities, however.
 There were concerns that as an effective liberation activist in Italy and South America - pursuing causes of which British governments tended to approve - Zambeccari might now inflame a corresponding desire for independence among Corfiotes - a cause for which British governments could muster no enthusiasm.
 So they arrested him.
 During or before 1851 he was transferred to Patras in neighbouring Greece.
 Patras, like Corfu, also became home to many fugitive Italian patriots and others.
 One of these, a man from Naples called Oronzio Spinazolla, was arrested for theft during the first part of 1853, and following interrogation had managed to find himself charged as an accomplice in a (failed) conspiracy to assassinate King Otto.
 Hoping to ingratiate himself with his interrogators, Spinazolla implicated several of his former comrades from the Austro-Italian wars of 1848/49.
-At some point during that time Spinazolla had worked in a secretarial capacity of Zambeccari, who was already a relatively well known - and from some and from some perspectives notorious - member of the exiled Italian community in Patras.
+At some point during that time Spinazolla had worked in a secretarial capacity of Zambeccari, who was already a relatively well-known - and from some perspectives notorious - member of the exiled Italian community in Patras.
 Zambeccari was one of those whom Spinazolla implicated.
 Austrian diplomats, who were not without influence in the fledgling Greek kingdom, seized their opportunity and applied pressure.
 He was moved on again, this time to Athens and spent several months in prison.
 It was in 1854 that Zambeccari was, according to at least one source, deported from Greece.
 Elsewhere it is indicated that he was driven out of Greece by a Cholera epidemic.